Back to DWU AI Articles

 By the late 1980s, this funding structure was identified as insufficient for capital needs (FAA Data, 1987-1990).
 Airports identified capital expenditure requirements for facility modernization, expansion, and new construction.
 The traditional funding sources were insufficient for the scale and urgency of needed improvements.
 Congress, recognizing that passengers benefit directly from improved airport facilities and that the source of aviation funding should expand beyond federal grants and airline revenues, authorized PFCs in the Aviation Safety and Capacity Expansion Act of 1990.

 This 1990 Act, signed into law on November 5, 1990, created the PFC authority essentially as it exists today: a per-passenger fee on enplaning passengers at commercial service airports, capped at an initial amount (originally $1.00 per passenger), with FAA approval requirements and restrictions on use.
-The statute was intentionally structured as a initial $1.00 fee (1990 Act) to supplement—not replace—other funding sources.
+The statute was intentionally structured as an initial $1.00 fee (1990 Act) to supplement—not replace—other funding sources.

 What neither Congress nor the aviation industry anticipated was that the $4.50 cap, set in 2000, would never be increased again.
 Despite 84% cumulative inflation from 2000–2024 (Bureau of Labor Statistics CPI calculator),, the statutory cap has remained frozen at $4.50.
 This static cap has become a , addressed in Section VII.